 But we also believe in adding value wherever we can.
 So, we sat down and put together this guide.
 Of course, if you want something done to the highest possible standard, then it pays off in the long run to get professionals on your side.
-But if you want to understand what some effective mobile game marketing strategies are, and where you could start, then we’ve got you totally covered.
+But if you want to understand what some effective mobile game marketing strategies are and where you could start, then we’ve got you totally covered.

-Don't worry – we're not saying that you have to develop something as ground-breaking as “Pac Man”.
-But what you want to be able to do is say, in a sentence or two, what’s different about my game compared to others?
-If you get this message right then the press, gamers and the discussion boards take notice.
-If you don’t, then you are placed into the overflowing “it’s exactly like (insert successful title here)” bucket.
+Don't worry – we're not saying that you have to develop something as ground-breaking as Pac Man.
+But what you want to be able to do is say, in a sentence or two, what’s different about your game compared to others.
+If you get this message right, then the press, gamers and discussion boards take notice.
+If you don’t, then you're placed into the overflowing “it’s exactly like (insert successful title here)” bucket.

-While you might have an idea of what your USP is, a practical way to identify USP is to survey your early users, focus groups or even friends and family for what sets your game apart?
+While you might have an idea of what your USP is, a practical way to identify USP is to survey your early users, focus groups or even friends and family for what sets your game apart.

 Trying to attract all gamers is a quick way to create a game that doesn’t really appeal to anyone.
-Very few games achieve the crossover success of a title like “Pokémon Go”, for example.
-It pays to remember that games like that have so much pre-advertisement that smaller developers couldn't possibly have: a long history of nostalgia, a multi-decade running television show, and an associated card game.
+Very few games achieve the instant success of a title like Pokémon Go, for example.
+It pays to remember that games like that have so much pre-advertisement that smaller developers couldn't possibly have: a long history of nostalgia, a television show spanning decades, and an associated card game.

 Once you can answer who your game is for, you can tailor your marketing strategically.
-For example, if you run a Facebook campaign and target five groups of people, and want to reach 20,000 people in each group, you might get a clickthrough or a video view from 2,000 out of a total of 100,000 targeted.
+For example, if you run a Facebook campaign and target five groups of people, and want to reach 20,000 people in each group, you might get a click-through or a video view from 2,000 out of a total of 100,000 targeted.
 That’s not great.

-5 Groups of 20,000 people targeted = 100,000 people targeted resulting in = 2,000 engaged (2%)
+Five groups of 20,000 people targeted = 100,000 people targeted resulting in 2,000 engaged (2%).

-But if you look at the data, you might identify that just one of five groups targeted gave you 1,500 of those views and clickthrough.
+But if you look at the data, you might identify that just one of five groups targeted gave you 1,500 of those views and click-through.
 That means for that group you got 1,500 out of 20,000 engaged – that’s more like it.

-1 Group of 20,000 targeted = 1,500 engaged out of 20,000 (7.5%)
+One group of 20,000 targeted = 1,500 engaged out of 20,000 (7.5%)

-4 remaining Groups of 20,000 = 500 engaged out of 80,000 (0.63%)
+Four remaining groups of 20,000 = 500 engaged out of 80,000 (0.63%)

 That simple experiment shows you the value of knowing your audience and targeting them aggressively.
 Which leads us to our next tip…

-As a gamer, developer or designer, you don’t need any introduction to the “test, learn, adapt” method of thinking.
+As a gamer, developer or designer, you don’t need introduction to the “test, learn, adapt” method of thinking.
 So, it shouldn't be a stretch to realize that the above example gives you a simple way to do that.

 Reaching 100,000 people is likely to be expensive, especially to find out that you could have better targeted your advertising and player recruitment efforts.
 But reaching 10,000 would be much cheaper.

 You can leverage this to your advantage.
 Use whatever tools you have to connect with your previous customers.
 Send them pre-release information, offer them discounts and get them in early.
 Think of it this way.
 When you buy your milk, do you stop and consider every brand in the supermarket fridge individually each time?
-We’re betting not.
+Unlikely.
 You have a few brands you buy almost 100% of the time.